Hugo-CASTELL/riot_api_manipulation/README.md

 ### 2. Important point : opening and closing

 API uses threads to track left requests, API.close() terminates subprocesses.
-It should absolutely appear at the end of a script or at the closing of your application.
+Be aware that threads can exist during 2 to 30 minutes depending on your api-key type if api is not closed so make sure to add it at the end of a script or at the closing of your application.
 ```python
 api_league = API_LEAGUE("YOUR_API_KEY", "europe", "euw1")
 # Exploiting api [...]